TheDavo/cinj/readme.md

 Cinj is a command line tool that expands on the markdown syntax to make code report generation easier.

-By modifying code block syntax a little bit, automating report generation is now an easier process, especially when paired with tools such as `pandoc` and `weasyprint` for PDF generation.
+By modifying code block syntax in a markdown file, automating code-heavy report generation is now an easier process, especially when paired with tools such as `pandoc` and `weasyprint` for PDF generation.

-Replace what would be the block of code with the Cinj command in the markdown file as so:
+Replace what would be a block of code with the Cinj command in the markdown file as so:

 ```python